amanuel2/Carousel/README.md

 ##### $ git clone https://github.com/amanuel2/Carousel.git

-This will clone Carousel work for you so you can see it on your folder.
-To run it you just have to have cookies enabled and run it from your file.
+This will clone Carousel work for you so you can see it on your folder.And also have cookies enabled On your site.
+Its in the settings of your browser.

 And then run
 ##### npm install